Packaging Recycling and Sustainability Symbols in the EU: An Overview

 • OK compost HOME

-OK compost INDUSTRIAL
+OK Compost INDUSTRIAL

 Products or packaging carrying the OK compost INDUSTRIAL label are deemed to:

 b.
-Comply with the requirements of Packaging and Packaging Waste Directive and the harmonised EN 13432 standard
+Comply with the requirements of the Packaging and Packaging Waste Directive and the harmonised EN 13432 standard

-OK compost HOME
+OK Compost HOME

 • Australia’s AS 5810 for biodegradable plastics